-Film Review: TangledUtterly charming, visually sumptuous and often witty, this new 3D musical rendition of the old fairy tale about Rapunzel and her endless mane of flaxen hair will delight youngsters and teens while holding the attention of the more hair-challenged among au
+Film Review: TangledUtterly charming, visually sumptuous and often witty, this new 3D musical rendition of the old fairy tale about Rapunzel and her endless mane of flaxen hair will delight youngsters while holding the attention of the more hair-challenged among audiences.

 Tangled comes with plenty of pedigree: It is Walt Disney Pictures’ 50th full-length animated feature and also boasts some seasoned big Disney guns on the creative side, including composer Alan Menken and multi-Oscar-winning John Lasseter as executive producer.
 No surprise, then, that this retelling of the classic tale of Rapunzel is another top-quality entry in the Disney canon and those proverbial kids of all ages will have a good time.

 Respecting its venerable origin and setting, the Disney team only mildly tweaks the original tale.
 Thus we have lovely teen heroine Rapunzel (the voice of Mandy Moore) imprisoned by cruel “mother” Gothel (Broadway’s Tony-winning Donna Murphy) in a tall stone tower in order to protect the girl’s magic mane that protects the evil Disney she-dragon from aging.

 Of course, the teen, like so many of her generation, longs for liberation into the adult world, an urge that gives rise to one of the film’s many catchy songs.
 Her adventures in the real world of romance and discovery of who’s really who begin when the dashing bandit Flynn Rider (Zachary Levi), freelancing with his beefy honchos, the Stabbington Brothers, executes a robbery that gains them a valuable satchel of loot.
 But Flynn does a double cross and escapes with the booty, landing in Rapunzel’s tower room, where he’s soon held captive by the girl and her all-powerful mane of hair.